ploopcity/esp32-enumeration/README.md

 # esp32-enumeration
-Use an ESP32 to automate the noisey parts of the Enumeration process.
+Automate the 'noisy' parts of a pen-test; Enumeration..
+Use the ESP32 to run a ping sweep on current network, then run a port scan on all the devices that responded to the ping sweep..
+Log results to a discord channel of your choice.

 -- I'm using the ESP32 WROOM dev board..
 It should work on most ESP32 boards tho\
 -- Make sure to update partition scheme to allocate more space.